 Expenditure can be measured reliably

-This is definitely where the AAT are looking for competency, not perfection.
+Financial Statements is definitely an exam where the AAT are looking for competency, not perfection.